midknightmare666/Phantom-Forces-Random-Loadout-Bot/README.md

 - Ideally you'd want to have the weapons saved in a database and just pull their properties from there.
 However PF / Stylis Studios doesn't provide any API to get weapon information.
 - The next best thing to lookup the weapons from the PF Wiki as well as looking in the actual game
 - PF Wiki: [Phantom Forces Wiki](https://roblox-phantom-forces.fandom.com/wiki/Phantom_Forces_Wiki)
-- If you want to host the bot it's recommended you use a vps (Digital Ocean or AWS).
+- If you want to host the bot it's recommended you use a vps (Digital Ocean or AWS)
-*hint: you can use the GITHUB STUDENT PACK to receive Digital Ocean credits for hosting* **DO NOT USE GLITCH/HEROKU OR ANY OTHER "FREE" HOSTING SERVICE, THESE TEND TO BE UNRELIABLE (Discord has blacklisted these sites in the past)**
+- *hint: you can use the GITHUB STUDENT PACK to receive Digital Ocean credits for hosting*
+- **DO NOT USE GLITCH/HEROKU OR ANY OTHER "FREE" HOSTING SERVICE** *THESE TEND TO BE UNRELIABLE (Discord has blacklisted these sites in the past)*

 # OTHER:
-Q: What about secondary weapons?
+- Q: What about secondary weapons?
-A: You'd have to do that yourself, It's recommended you follow the same structure as primary weapons (secondary folder with secondary weapon files & secondary attachments that are shared across all secondary weapons)
+-  A: You'd have to do that yourself, It's recommended you follow the same structure as primary weapons (secondary folder with secondary weapon files & secondary attachments that are shared across all secondary weapons)

-Q: The bot isn't working!
+- Q: The bot isn't working!
-A: You can contact me on Discord `midknightmare#6666` or Twitter `@midknightmare` for some help but I won't hold your hand either.
+- A: You can contact me on Discord `midknightmare#6666` or Twitter `@midknightmare` for some help but I won't hold your hand either.